 Or serve it as a nice snack!

-I love broccoli
+For the love of broccoli

-I also have a stove-top Caramelized Broccoli Recipe.
+And a stove-top Caramelized Broccoli Recipe.

 So, I thought I’d see how the cruciferous veggie does in the Air Fryer.

 And, let me tell you, this is perfect!

 It’s a vegan, gluten-free, and really easy to make veggie side dish.
 Simplified.
 Classic.
 Healthy.

 I love the (affiliate link) Air Fryer and find myself using it all the time.